-Savings and investment products of the Bank are offered in Euro and in other currencies.
-In addition to other products, the Bank offers investment products with yields that are higher than its basic deposit products, including capital-guaranteed principal products, Greek government bonds and other bonds from the Bank's trading portfolio, repurchase agreements between the Bank and its clients and a wide range of mutual funds and unit trust products provided by NBG Asset Management Mutual Funds S.A. ("NBG Asset Management"), which is 100% owned by Group companies.
-See "Global Investment & Asset Management" below.
+The Bank offers retail customers several types of deposit and investment products in euro and in other currencies.
+Among other investment products, the Bank offers products with yields that are higher than its basic deposit products, including 100% or partial capital-guaranteed structured investment products, GGBs and other bonds from the Group's trading portfolio, and a wide range of mutual funds including fixed-term, offering attractive annual dividend and return prospect at maturity provided by NBG Asset Management Mutual Funds S.A. ("NBG Asset Management"), a wholly-owned subsidiary of the Group.